-I categorize real estate purchases into 3 categories.
-I am referring to a real estate purchase and not rent:
+I categorize real estate purchases into 3 categories:

 The second is ideal to rent out to a potential renter.
 It would also make decent money if rented, and you could live there if you made some basic changes.
 This is my sweet spot.

 The third category is your dream home.
 The kind of place you see in your dreams and want to show off to family and friends.

 Obviously, renting is a great option.
 It’s just inconvenient, and it’s not an asset.
 You can’t play around with it, and you can’t leverage it all that much.

 One thing I value a lot is my time.
 Money buys me more time.
 I have no desire to spend my time looking for a rental whenever I want to be in Los Angeles.